 Glammed up breastfeeding for my sister in law’s wedding!
 Forgot my cover so used a cardigan instead!

 By the way, did you know?
-Every year of breastfeeding reduces your risk of breastfeeding by 4.3%!
+Every year of breastfeeding reduces your risk of breast cancer by 4.3%!
 Research also shows that it can also lower the risks of having ovarian cancer, type 2 diabetes, rheumatoid arthritis and cardiovascular disease.

 Buy white or gender neutral clothes/ accessories